target/strelka-ui/README.md

 | SEARCH_NAME | Search name for the external application | Ex: Splunk |
 | DEFAULT_EXCLUDED_SUBMITTERS | Default users to be exluded from Submission table view.
 Useful for hiding automations by default. | Ex: SearchBot |

+#### Providing CA certificates
+If you need to provide a custom CA bundle due to your network environment, you can do so by setting the `REQUESTS_CA_BUNDLE` environment variable.

+When running via docker compose, the `certs` directory at the root of the project will be mounted to `/certs` in the container.
+Place your CA bundle in that directory and set the `REQUESTS_CA_BUNDLE` environment variable to point to it.

 ## API

 The Strelka UI also provides API routes for user script based access.
 Please reference the below routes for details: